Frittata with Chard and Whole-Wheat Spaghetti

 - Cook 30 mins

-This seemingly "kitchen sink" approach to a frittata comes together surprisingly well, with lots of fun and flavor.
+This seemingly "kitchen sink" approach to a frittata comes together surprisingly well.

 An omelet with whole-wheat pasta makes a quick and delicious supper.
 Use your largest shallow skillet.
 Serve with a salad and crusty whole-grain bread.

 - 1 pound Swiss chard, trimmed and coarsely chopped